2019 Minnesota Vikings season

-The 2019 season was the Minnesota Vikings' 59th in the National Football League (NFL), their fourth playing home games at U.S. Bank Stadium and their sixth under head coach Mike Zimmer.
+The 2019 season was the Minnesota Vikings' 59th in the National Football League (NFL), their fourth playing home games at U.S. Bank Stadium, and their sixth under head coach Mike Zimmer.
 They improved on their 8–7–1 campaign from 2018 with a Week 14 win over the Detroit Lions, and returned to the playoffs following a one-year absence after the Los Angeles Rams lost to the San Francisco 49ers in Week 16.
 That week, the Vikings were eliminated from contention for the NFC North division title, losing 23–10 to the Green Bay Packers.
 They defeated their Rival New Orleans Saints 26–20 in overtime in the Wild Card round but lost 27–10 to the eventual NFC champion San Francisco 49ers in the Divisional Round.
+As of the 2025 season, this remains the Vikings most recent season with a playoff victory.